Summary of Symptoms

-Also at 4 months, receding gums and a rapid sudden onset of periodontal disease arises in many people.
+Also at 4 months, receding gums and a rapid sudden onset of periodontal disease arises in some people.
 Dental plaque formation and deposition significantly increases.
 There may even be new dental caries (tooth decay) suddenly appearing, even for people with excellent oral hygiene habits.

 Weak Legs and Pelvic Girdle Laxity